-Robert Gligorovis an artist previously featured by our beloved Konahrtist on October 6th, 2011.
+Robert Gligorovis an artist previously featured by our beloved Konahrtist in 2011.
 He has also graced us with his presence in our Top 100 Artists of 2011.
 With his incredible knack for artistic shock value it was only natural that we’d want to take a peak into this man’s mind and see what makes him tick.

 Can you give us a brief introduction?
 What is your name and background with art?